murray55669/file-upload-api/REPORT.md

 ###### 2. Implement it any language that you prefer.

 The implementation is in Java, using the Spring framework.

-It utilises JSON for all incoming and outgoing data, and base64 encoding to transfer the file content.
+JSON is used for all incoming and outgoing data, and base64 encoding to transfer the file content.
 This is less than ideal, as base64 inflates the data by up to a third.
-A better implementation would perhaps use multipart/form methods to directly transfer file bytes.
+A better implementation could use multipart/form methods to directly transfer file bytes.

 Internally, the partially uploaded files are stored in a temporary folder on the server's filesystem.
-Once a complete set of chunks has been received, the partial files are streamed byte-by-byte (which could likely benefit from a buffering mechanism) and combined to form the final file.
+Once a complete set of chunks has been received, the partial files are streamed byte-by-byte (which could benefit from a buffering mechanism) and combined to form the final file.

 Metadata for the partial uploads is kept purely in memory, as is the auto-incrementing fileId.
 This presents a significant problem if the server is ever restarted (and is a memory leak, besides), and should ideally be moved to more permanent storage, such as a persistent database.
-I suspect the partial files, too, could benefit from a more robust storage/retrieval solution, although I have not researched enough to confirm this.
-Additionally, the file IDs are stored as integers, which should be switched to longs, a generally accepted and sensible convention, and there is no hard restriction on the size of each chunk (although the Spring framework used has a default).
-Besides the problems mentioned, the overall implementation is extremely minimal, and this engineer has no experience building REST APIs (and little enough using Spring) so could undoubtedly be improved throughout.
+The partial files, too, could benefit from a more robust storage/retrieval solution.

+The file IDs are stored as integers, which should be switched to longs, a generally accepted and sensible convention, and there is no hard restriction on the size of each chunk (although the Spring framework used has a default).

+Besides the problems mentioned, the overall implementation is extremely minimal, and as this engineer has no experience building REST APIs (and little enough using Spring) could undoubtedly be improved throughout.

 ###### 3. Explain what should be changed when:
 ###### -- a.
 We need authentication for uploading;